NikolaMX/Mini-Patch/Proto-patch.md

 - Air Factory
 `factory_cooldown_time` increased from 2 to 4

+- Advanced Air Factory
+`factory_cooldown_time` increased from 2 to 4

 - Teleporter - DONE
 `max_health` decreased from 9750 to 7000
 `build_metal_cost` increased from 800 to 1000

-- Anti-Nuke Launcher - REMOVED CHANGE
-interceptor missile `build_metal_cost` increased from 5000 to 10000

 - Catapult - DONE